muzzley/alljoyn-muzzley-gateway-connector/README.md

 4)  Open a command terminal and from under the core/gwagent/cpp directory, clone this repository.

-5) Rename connetor folder for a more friendly name like "MuzzleyConnecor", and open the SConscript file under the core/gwagent/cpp directory, and add the same folder name to the array **gateway_dirs**.
+5) Rename connetor folder for a more friendly name like "MuzzleyConnector", and open the SConscript file under the core/gwagent/cpp directory, and add the same folder name to the array **gateway_dirs**.

 6) Export the following ambient variables to setup your x86/64 build environment.